PurpurMC/Purpur/CONTRIBUTING.md

 3. Type `git add .` to add your changes
 4. Run `git commit` with the desired patch message
 5. `cd ../` to get back to the project root
-6. Run `./purpur rebuild` in the main directory to convert your commit into a new patch
+6. Run `./gradlew rebuildPatches` in the main directory to convert your commit into a new patch
 7. PR your patches back to this repository

 Your commit will be converted into a patch that you can then PR into Purpur